unicef/publicgoods-toolkit/policy.md

 commerical implementations.

-We broadly describe Free and Open Source Software ("FOSS") licenses as existing on a continuum from "permissive" to "restrictive."
+We broadly describe Free and Open Source Software ("FOSS") licenses as existing on a continuum from "permissive" to "restrictive".
 The most permissive licenses have the fewest restrictions.
 They allow the broadest range of activity under the broadest range of conditions.
 The more restrictive licenses are still quite permissive but they condition those permissions on compliance with certain requirements.
-Among the commonly used licenses, those requirements concern "copyleft," which is the requirement that when you distribute software, open source permissions attach to some or all of your improvements.
+Among the commonly used licenses, those requirements concern "copyleft", which is the requirement that when you distribute software, open source permissions attach to some or all of your improvements.
 We usually distinguish between "weak" and "strong" copyleft as a way to categorize licenses by how strict their copyleft requirements are.

-These three categories -- "permissive," "weak copyleft," and "strong copyleft" -- are well-recognized terms in the open source industry, and often the first step in considering a license is to classify it with one of those labels.
+These three categories -- "permissive", "weak copyleft", and "strong copyleft" -- are well-recognized terms in the open source industry, and often the first step in considering a license is to classify it with one of those labels.
 They are a common shorthand that often signal